robertinglin/vertstack/README.md

 ## Using pageId

-VertStack introduces the concept of `pageId` to manage multiple instances of the same module across different pages or components of a user session.
+The concept of `pageId` can be used to manage multiple instances of the same module across different pages or components of a user session.

-### What is pageId?

-`pageId` is a unique identifier for each instance of a module.
-It allows you to:
-- Differentiate between multiple instances of the same module.
-- Send messages to specific instances of a module.
-- Handle state separately for each instance.

-### How to use pageId

 The `pageId` is automatically generated and managed by VertStack.
 In your module code, you can access and use it as follows: